hulloitskai/zoomcraft/README.md

   not work).
 If this happens, change your computer's audio input source to be something other than the bluetooth headphones (e.g. your computer's internal speakers).

+- Some Chrome browser extensions may interfere with the WebRTC connection negotiation process.
+Run `zoomcraft` in an incognito window if you encounter connection issues.

+- The first connection attempt sometimes takes much longer than future attempts.
+  Be prepared for other players to be `connecting` for up to 30 seconds.

 ## Architecture